cf-toolsuite/cf-butler/README.md

 At a minimum you should supply values for the following keys

-* `cf.apiHost` - a Pivotal Application Service API endpoint
+* `cf.apiHost` - a VMware Tanzu Application Service API endpoint
-* `cf.tokenProvider` - Pivotal Application Service authorization token provider, options are: `userpass` or `sso`
+* `cf.tokenProvider` - VMware Tanzu Application Service authorization token provider, options are: `userpass` or `sso`
-* `pivnet.apiToken` - a Pivotal Network legacy API Token, visit your [profile](https://network.pivotal.io/users/dashboard/edit-profile)
+* `pivnet.apiToken` - a VMware Tanzu Network legacy API Token, visit your [profile](https://network.pivotal.io/users/dashboard/edit-profile)

 Based on choice of the authorization token provider

 #### Username and password

-* `cf.username` - a Pivotal Application Service account username (typically an administrator account)
+* `cf.username` - a VMware Tanzu Application Service account username (typically an administrator account)
-* `cf.password` - a Pivotal Application Service account password
+* `cf.password` - a VMware Tanzu Application Service account password

 #### Single-sign on